hashicorp/terraform-provider-azurerm/website/docs/r/virtual_desktop_host_pool.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Virtual Desktop Host Pool.
-Changing the name Changing this forces a new resource to be created. forces a new resource to be created.
+Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to Changing this forces a new resource to be created. create the Virtual Desktop Host Pool.
-Changing the resource group name forces a new resource to be created.
+* `resource_group_name` - (Required) The name of the resource group in which to create the Virtual Desktop Host Pool.
+Changing this forces a new resource to be created.

-* `location` - (Required) The location/region where the Virtual Desktop Host Pool is Changing this forces a new resource to be created. located.
-Changing the location/region forces a new resource to be created.
+* `location` - (Required) The location/region where the Virtual Desktop Host Pool is located.
+Changing this forces a new resource to be created.

 * `type` - (Required) The type of the Virtual Desktop Host Pool.
 Valid options are `Personal` or `Pooled`.
 Changing the type forces a new resource to be created.